nh-group/dextorm-conf-to-cli/README.md

-these script allows transforming dextorm yaml files in command line argements and vice-versa
+these scripts allows transforming dextorm yaml files in command line argements and vice-versa

 ```bash
 $ ./to_cli.py dextorm.yaml